Masks are Required at SPIRE until further notice.

 The COVID-19 outbreak has changed the world we live in almost beyond recognition.
-Since its onset in March of this year, leadership at SPIRE Institute & Academy (IA) have closely followed the recommendations of the Centers for Disease Control (CDC), the local health department, and Ohio Governor Mike DeWine’s office to prevent the spread of coronavirus, and keep students, campers, parents, guests and SPIRE employees as safe as possible.
+Since its onset in March 2020, leadership at SPIRE Institute & Academy (IA) have closely followed the recommendations of the Centers for Disease Control (CDC), the local health department, and Ohio Governor Mike DeWine’s office to prevent the spread of coronavirus, and keep students, campers, parents, guests and SPIRE employees as safe as possible.

 In addition, the following general guidelines have been put in place to preserve the SPIRE community’s health and well-being: